danmarchuk/Linux/README.md

 # LINUX

-Linux is my repository for my bash scripting
+Linux is my repository for my bash scripting.
+Now I use ssh to commit the new files